“When someone shares something of value with you, and you benefit from it, you have a moral obligation to share it with others.” Chinese Proverb

 My relationships with my children and partner have become a sustainable source of peace, love, trust, security, and nurturance.
-Now, don’t get me wrong, my kids still go through all the challenging stages of development, yet instead of judging their behavior as something is wrong with them or as a result of something I have done (or not done), I am now better able to witness and love them through the milestones more times than not.
+Now, don’t get me wrong, my partner and still disagree more than agree, and my kids still go through all the challenging stages of development but instead of judging their behavior as something is wrong with them or as a result of something I did (or didn’t do), I am better able to see their perspective and love us all through the upsets more times than not.
 I know their negative behaviors are normal and/or symptoms of some unprocessed emotions, lack of skill, and/or unmet needs.
-They often just need a safe place to not to judged and to be heard and understood.
+We all just need a safe place to not to judged and to be heard and understood.
 Believe me, I know how hard this is to do as I am well trained at it yet still get triggered.
 And yes, we still have daily stressors, struggles, annoyances, tension, and conflict, yet our relationship is so secure that we can work together more quickly and cohesively to support and resolve in a regenerative way.

 The trickiest part to this magical formula is that our negative reactions are often unconscious, meaning we are not aware we are thinking, feeling or doing them.
 Much of our childhood, especially under the age of seven, gets absorbed unconsciously as well as negative events that have not been processed or have been misunderstood also get stuck in our unconscious brain.
 Sadly, many of us have not experienced a safe space to process and make sense of our conflicting thoughts, feelings, and events.
 A safe space where no one wants to criticize, shame, blame, fix, or judge you and lets you, be you.
 Ideally, this safe space would be provided by our parents and family of origin, then by our partners.
 Again this isn’t about blame.
 You parents did the best they could with the resources they were aware of from their own level of consciousness.